-Her most recent play Falemalama was produced during a residency in 2006 at the Pangea World Theater in Minneapolis, USA.
-Falemalama is semi-biographical and is based on the life of her mother.
-It has toured to the 10th Festival of Pacific Arts in Pago Pago 2008, Niue Arts Festival 2009 and the Planet Indigenous Festival in Toronto 2009.
+Falemalama was produced during a residency in 2006 at the Pangea World Theater in Minneapolis, USA and toured to the 10th Festival of Pacific Arts in Pago Pago 2008, Niue Arts Festival 2009 and the Planet Indigenous Festival in Toronto 2009.
 Dianna has held writer residencies in Niue and with New World Theater in Amherst, USA.
-She has been a selected guest writer at the Tahiti writers festival 2005 and the Auckland Readers and Writers festival panels.
-Her plays Mapaki, The Packer and Falemalama have been published.
+She has been a guest writer at the Tahiti writers festival and the Auckland Readers and Writers festivals.

-In 2008 she won the Pacific Innovation and Excellence Award at the Creative New Zealands, Pasifika Arts Award.
-These achievements have sealed her reputation as a leading light in New Zealand Pacific theatre.
+In 2008 she won the Pacific Innovation and Excellence Award, a Creative New Zealand Pasifika Arts Award.

 Her television writing credits include episodes of Interrogation and Good Hands.
 She was the recipient of Script to Screen's US Screenwriting Scholarship Internship to Killer Films in 2012.